12, 24 or 48V solar generator is an important question to answer before setting out.

-Increasing the voltage V by a factor of 4 from 12V to 48V means dropping the current I by a quarter, where R is the resistance.
+Increasing the voltage V by a factor of 4 from 12 to 48 means dropping the current I by a quarter, where R is the resistance.

-Building a 12V Mickey Mouse solar generator will not do much for the environment, nor will it satisfy your aspirations.
+Building a 12V Mickey-Mouse solar generator will not do much for the environment, nor will it satisfy your aspirations.

-There is a downside; well, really it's not a disadvantage in the long run.
-You must have at least four batteries to make up 48V instead of only one; a significantly greater initial outlay.
+There is a downside; well, really it is not a disadvantage in the long run.
+You must have at least four 12V batteries to make up 48 instead of only one; a significantly greater initial outlay.

 But that means four times the storage capacity, and you won't drain your battery on the first night, ruining it, like a friend did.

-You see, your regulator, called a MPPT and your inverter are dependent on the voltage.
-To change from 12V to 24V and then maddeningly to 48V is an expensive and frustrating business.
-Do it right the first time, even if you think you'll never expand your system.
-It's guaranteed you will want to; and won't be able to, except at great expense.
+You see your regulator, called a MPPT, and your inverter are dependent on the voltage.
+To change from 12 to 24V and then maddeningly to 48 is an expensive and frustrating business.
+Do it right the first time, even if you think you will never expand your system.
+It's guaranteed you will want to; and will not be able to, except at great cost.

 The solar charge controller, or MPPT as it's known, enables your batteries to draw a lot more energy from the panels; it keeps the voltage in the wiring near to 150V instead of around the 10V of a flat battery; that improves the efficiency enormously.
 You simply can't do without the maximum power point tracker.

 Read more about this subject at solar charge controller MPPT.

 The inverter for your home that you choose is an ultra important choice.
 If you can possibly afford it, go for the biggest that is in your price range, because you'll be otherwise upgrading shortly at unnecessary extra cost; I have already made it clear whether I would choose a 12, 24 or 48V solar generator.